 A cognitive error is a consistent deviation from logical, rational thinking, involving recurring mistakes in judgment that people routinely make over time and across generations.

-For example, with the rise of social media the trend has been to only display successes while hiding failures.
-This results in Survivorship Bias i.e. systemic overestimation of chances of success.
-To guard against this, we have to shift the focus to talk more openly about failures so that we can learn from it.
-This discussion about Darwin Awards is a step in that direction.
+With social media, the trend is often to display success while hiding failure.
+This can create Survivorship Bias: a systematic overestimation of the odds of success.
+To guard against it, we have to talk more openly about failures and near misses so we can learn from them.

 With the rise of the "YOLO: You Only Live Once" movement, another classic example of a cognitive error that has become very common is Hyperbolic Discounting i.e. the tendency to choose an immediate reward over delayed gratification.
 Many Darwin Award winners fell for this cognitive error when they acted out of impulse to drive recklessly or got too close to animals and trains.